USEPA/WNTR/documentation/graphics.rst

 Basic timeseries graphics can be converted to interactive timeseries graphics using the ``plot_mpl`` function from plotly.

 .. note::
-   This functionality requires the Python package plotly, which is an optional dependency of WNTR.
+   This functionality requires the Python package **plotly**, which is an optional dependency of WNTR.

-The following example uses simulation results from above, and converts the graphic to an interactive graphic.
+The following example uses simulation results from above, and converts the graphic to an interactive graphic (:numref:`fig-interactive_timeseries`).

 .. doctest::